Does Your Foundation Have Cracks in the Wall or Floor?

 If you have a block wall, sometimes your solutions are limited by what can be properly done.
 You either have to stop the water by waterproofing the wall, which truly means outside excavation, and depending on our analysis, maybe exterior drain tile to lower the hydrostatic pressure.
 We may only need to install an interior wall and floor management system, allowing the water to flow; this can sometimes be done by installing modern microbial vapor seal wall systems and directing it to a sub-floor drain tile system, and maybe using a dehumidifier or other types of systems which extract the moisture from the air, which we always recommend for basements.

 Foundation wall cracks signify a weakening structure that could be absorbing excess water from a nearby source or extra load on top.
 Although all concrete structures have a few cracks, if you notice the cracks in your basement keep growing, it could mean trouble.
-Contact us for the most reliable basement floor crack repair services.
+Contact us for the most reliable foundation crack repair services in Woodbridge and across northern Virginia.

 Since all homes are different, and each problem is unique, often we propose a combination of materials and solutions, for example: to properly waterproof a wall we might suggest drain tile system, pump, epoxy with carbon fiber, or polyurethane.
 On another, a simple dig and seal from the outside.
 On another, an entire wall system (we have many) with a sub-floor drain system.
 On another, just a drain tile system, with a wall management system.
 Only a proper inspection can determine which solution works best for you.